Sayedelmahdy/Hotel-Management/README.md

 7. **Unit Testing:** Conduct unit tests to ensure that the data access layer is functioning correctly with Entity Framework.

+### Database

+The Hotel Management System utilizes a SQL Server database to store and manage the data.
+The database backup files, `FrontEnd_Reservation.bak` and `Login_Manager.bak`, are included in the project repository.

+To restore the database from the backup files, follow these steps:

+1. Make sure you have SQL Server installed on your machine.

+2. Open SQL Server Management Studio (SSMS) and connect to your SQL Server instance.

+3. Right-click on "Databases" in the Object Explorer and select "Restore Database".

+4. In the "Source" section, choose "Device" and click the ellipsis button (`...`) to browse for the backup file.

+5. Locate and select the `FrontEnd_Reservation.bak` and `Login_Manager.bak` files from your local repository.

+6. Verify the "Destination" database name and file locations.

+7. Click "OK" to start the database restoration process.

+8. Once the restoration is complete, the Hotel Management System should be able to connect to the database.

+Please note that the exact steps may vary depending on your SQL Server version and configuration.

 ### Getting Started

 To get started with the Hotel Management application and the conversion process, follow these steps: